sabre-io/sabre.io/source/dav/davclient.md

 ### Doing a PROPFIND request

-To make it easier to do 'PROPFIND' requests, a seperate method is available.
+To make it easier to do 'PROPFIND' requests, a separate method is available.

 Example: